shroffk/docs/eic-epics/epics-tutorials.md

 - On any EIC VM, go to the directory `/eic/opt/epics-iocs/streamDevSim`.

 - The file `run_sim_dev.py` can be considered a simulated stream device hardware.
-You can start it using `python run_sim_dev.py` and it will start the server at `localhost:5000`.
+You can start it using `python3 run_sim_dev.py` and it will start the server at `localhost:5000`.
 Once started, you can try to connect to the port `localhost:5000`, and for any read/write request (writing anything) sent to this port, it will return a temperature and humidity value.

 - The IOC app creates an IOC that uses `calc`, `asyn` and 'stream` EPICS modules to talk to the simulated StreamDevice synchronously/asynchronously.

-- Once you have IOC executable, run the simulated stream device (HW) from one terminal using `python run_sim_dev.py` and from another terminal start your IOC and look at the corresponding PVs.
+- Once you have IOC executable, run the simulated stream device (HW) from one terminal using `python3 run_sim_dev.py` and from another terminal start your IOC and look at the corresponding PVs.

 - Starting the IOC:
   - `cd streamDevSim/exIOC/iocBoot/iocexIOC`.